 This is the universal foundation for most pour-over brewers.
 Once you have mastered this rhythm, you can fine-tune ratios and pour patterns for each specific device.

-1. Heat the water
+1. Heat the Water

-2. Prepare the filter
+2. Prepare the Filter

-3. Measure and grind
+3. Measure and Grind

-Use 20 grams of coffee (about 3 tablespoons) for a 320 grams (11 oz) final cup, a 1:16 ratio.
+Use 20 grams of coffee for a 320 gram (11 oz) final cup, a 1:16 ratio by weight.
 Grind to medium, similar to sea salt.
+For a deeper look at grind size across every brew method, see our Coffee Grinding Guide.

 4. Bloom

-5. Continue pouring
+5. Continue Pouring

 Pour the remaining water slowly and evenly, using small circular motions from the center outward.
-The goal here is to keep the grounds evenly saturated.
-Keep the pour spout as close to the bed of coffee as possible to minimize agitation that can slow the brew too much.
+The goal is to keep the grounds evenly saturated.
+Keep the pour spout as close to the bed of coffee as possible to minimize agitation.
+Try to finish pouring by the 2:30 mark and let the brew complete around 3 minutes total.

-6. Swirl and serve
+6. Swirl and Serve

 When the dripping stops, remove the filter, swirl the coffee gently to mix layers, and enjoy immediately.